yarisvt/tyk-docs/tyk-docs/content/tyk-rest-api/batch-requests.md

     }
 ```

 The response will will be a structured reply that encapsulates the responses for each of the outbound requests.
-If `suppress_parallel_execution` is set to `true`, requests will be made synchronously. <I></I>f set to `false` then they will run in parallel and the response order is not guaranteed.
+If `suppress_parallel_execution` is set to `true`, requests will be made synchronously.
+If set to `false` then they will run in parallel and the response order is not guaranteed.

-A response to the above when pointing at the httpbin(1) would look like:
+A response to the above when pointing at [httpbin](https://httpbin.org/) would look like:

 ```
     [